NirjhorAhmed/NirjhorAhmed/README.md

 # :wave: Hi, I'm Md.
-Nirjhor Ahmed
+Sufi Mahbub Ahmed

 ### :man_technologist: About Me
 I’m a Computer Science and Engineering (CSE) student at the **Islamic University of Technology (IUT)**.
 I'm passionate about technology, problem-solving, and continuous learning in programming and development.
 I'm on a journey to become a skilled developer and contribute positively to the tech community.